Updated on December 28, 2017

 Although constitutionally the U.S. can have no state religion, faith of some kind has always bordered on mandatory for politicians.
 Only four presidents have lacked a Christian denominational affiliation, the most recent one in the 1880s.
 According to Pew, two-thirds of Republicans admit that they’d be less likely to support a presidential candidate who doesn’t believe in God.

 As a matter of fact, one of the Constitution’s key clauses—“no religious test shall ever be required as a qualification to any office or public trust”—is kind of a theoretical freedom.
 Not only have we never had an openly unbelieving president, but of the 535 members of the current Congress, exactly one, Representative Kyrsten Sinema of Arizona, lists her religion as “none.”
-Among all 7,383 state legislators, there is apparently only one avowed atheist: Nebraska Senator Ernie Chambers.
+Among all 7,383 state legislators, there are evidently about a dozen avowed atheists.*

 I’m reminded of one of H. L. Mencken’s dispatches from the Scopes “monkey trial” in 1925.
 “Civilized” Tennesseans, he wrote, “had known for years what was going on in the hills.
 They knew what the country preachers were preaching—what degraded nonsense was being rammed and hammered into yokel skulls.
 But they were afraid to go out against the imposture while it was in the making.”
 What the contemporary right has done is worse, because it was deliberate and national, and it has had more-profound consequences.

 The Rise of Donald Trump